How does GAP insurance work after a car is totaled?

 How do you file a claim against your GAP insurance?

-You’ll only have to use your GAP insurance when the value of your car is lower than the balance of your lending contract.
+You’ll only have to use your GAP insurance coverage when the value of your car is lower than the balance of your lending contract.

 It’s not until after your physical damage claim is closed and the settlement check has been issued that you can even start filing a claim against your supplemental GAP coverage.